The FWPMI Chapter Needs You – It’s a Great Time to Volunteer!

 - Instructors: Every month we strive to provide educational workshops on a variety of project management related topics such as soft skills, technical skills and tools training.
 If you are a qualified instructor, we'd love to hear from you

-- Next step: Reach out to our Director of Speaker Management.
+- Next step: Send an email to our VP of Professional Development